open-sdg/open-sdg/docs/data-configuration.md

 _Optional_: This setting identifies the source (or sources) of your data and metadata.
 This can be omitted if you are using the standard Open SDG approach of CSV data and YAML metadata.
 But if you would like to use non-standard inputs (such as SDMX) then you can use this as needed.

 Each item must have a "class" which corresponds to classes in the [/sdg/inputs folder of the sdg-build library](https://github.com/open-sdg/sdg-build/tree/master/sdg/inputs).
 Further, each item can have any/all of the parameters that class uses.
-Below are full descriptions of all the possible inputs and their corresponding parameters:
+Below are full descriptions of all the possible inputs and their corresponding parameters.

+The following parameters can be used for any input:

+* `column_map`: The path to a local CSV file which contains two columns: "Text" and "Value".
+This will be used to change the names of any data columns.
+For example, the following will change any data column named "Foo" to "Bar":

+        Text,Value
+        Foo,Bar

+* `code_map`: The path to a local CSV file which contains three columns: "Text", "Dimension", and "Value".
+This will be used to change the names of any data cells, where "Dimension" is the column name.
+For example, the following will change any data cell named "Foo" into "Bar" if it is found in the "Baz" column:

+        Text,Dimension,Value
+        Foo,Baz,Bar

+* `request_params`: Options to apply to any remote HTTP requests that may happen during the input's execution.
+These options are detailed in the [urllib.request.Request](https://docs.python.org/3/library/urllib.request.html#urllib.request.Request) documentation.
+For example, the following could give a custom HTTP header:

+        request_params:
+          headers:
+            My-Custom-Header: my-value

+Now here are specific descriptions and parameters available for each class:

 **InputCkan**: Input data from a [CKAN](https://ckan.org/) service.
 The available parameters are:

   * `endpoint`: The remote URL of the endpoint for fetching indicators.
   * `indicator_id_map`: Map of API ids (such as "resource ids") to indicator ids.
+  * `post_data`: Key/value pairs which will be passed as a payload in a POST request, rather than the usual GET request.
+  * `year_column`: The name of the column which will be changed to "Year".
+  * `value_column`: The name of the column which will be changed to "Value".
+  * `sleep`: Number of seconds to wait in between each request.

 > For more technical information see the [InputCkan class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/inputs/InputCkan.py) and an [example of using InputCkan in Python code](https://github.com/open-sdg/sdg-build/blob/master/docs/examples/ckan.py).